GeoMOER/moer-mpg-remote-sensing/docs/index.md

 # Deliverables

-The graded course certificate will be based on a team portfolio hosted as a team repository on GitHub.
-The individual portfolio items are defined in the respective course assignments along with the information if they will be marked or not.
-Marked portfolio items encompass the presentation and peer-review of two posters which inform about the results of two problem solving assignments related to the computation and analysis of remote sensing products.
+The graded course certificate will be based on a portfolio.
+The individual portfolio items are defined in the course assignments along with information if they will be marked or not.
+The marked portfolio item will be an article following the type "Practical Tools" (but up to 2,000 words) of Methods in Ecology and Evolution.

 # Preparation and prerequisites